jugro27/M08-Annual-Business-Survey-Assesment/README.md

 # Annual Business Survey 2019 Assessment (Group 3)
+**Description**

+This is an analysis of the Annual Business Survey of 2019 conducted by the U.S. Census Bureau.
+This survey covers all demographic, financial, and technological aspects of business owners in the United States.
+Utilizing the Company Summary and Technology Characteristics of Businesses datasets, we posed questions and answered them by cleaning, merging, and using the data provided to produce telling visuals.

 **Files Used:**

 ABS2019.ipynb: Jupyter file containing all code for this project

 ETL Report (Module 8).docx: Word Doc explaining the ETL process used in this project

-Final Report (Module8).docx: Word Doc explaining the Visualizations created in detail
+Final Report (Module8).docx: Word Doc explaining the data, processes, visualizations, and conclusions in detail

-Presentation (Module8).pptx: Slide show that corresponds to the Final Report

 **Prerequisites:**